-Broadcast Pix integrated production systems are used in educational institutions, ranging from
+Broadcast Pix integrated production switchers are used in educational institutions, ranging from

-the largest universities to high schools, all helping their students create with confidence.
+the largest universities to high schools, all helping their students create dynamic live video.

 Applications include school

 events, distance learning, campus wide television shows, school sports,